ncp-ph/ec2dhis2docker/README.md

-# ec2dhis2docker
+# ec2dhis2docker</br>
-AWS EC2 t2.micro instance with Ubuntu18.04 64bit<br>
+<br>**AWS EC2 t2.micro instance with Ubuntu18.04 64bit**</br>
-Tested on: EC2 instances and Virtualbox<br>
-Maintained by: Dexter N. (dhec.naag@gmail.com)<br>
+<br>**Maintained by:** Dexter N. (dhec.naag@gmail.com)</br>
-For: Nutrition Center of the Philippines (jsolon@ncp.org.ph)<br>
+<br>**Nutrition Center of the Philippines** (jsolon@ncp.org.ph)</br>
-Disclaimer: This is for testing purposes only, the Maintainer, NCP (the owner) or its affiliations is free from liabilities of any kind.<br>
+<br>**Disclaimer:** _This is for testing purposes only, the Maintainer, NCP (the owner) or its affiliations is free from liabilities of any kind._ </br>

-This does not cover AWS signup, EC2 launches and other configurations.
-A basic knowledge of Linux commands and Docker might be required though the procedure below is straighforward.<br>
+<br>This does not cover AWS signup, EC2 launches and other configurations.
+A basic knowledge of Linux commands and Docker might be required though the procedure below is straighforward.</br>
-It was tested and guaranteed to work on a Virtualbox instance with Ubuntu 18.04 and 19.04 for personal use (OS installation is not covered).
-Feel free to import your own sample data and configure it to your needs.<br>
+<br>It was tested and guaranteed to work on a Virtualbox instance with Ubuntu 18.04 and 19.04 for personal use (OS installation is not covered).
+Feel free to import your own sample data and configure it to your needs.</br>
-NCP's aim is to run DHIS2 on EC2 free-tier instance as well as on other OS platforms the fastest way and with basic technical knowledge.<br>
+<br>NCP's aim is to run DHIS2 on EC2 free-tier instance as well as on other OS platforms the fastest way and with basic technical knowledge.

 Procedures:<br>
 1. Launch a t2.micro (or better) EC2 with Ubuntu 18.04 OS 64bit
 2. Login to the instance using your SSH Client
-3. Then: sudo apt update && sudo apt upgrade -y
+3. Then: `sudo apt update && sudo apt upgrade -y`
-4. Then: sudo apt install docker docker-compose -y
+4. Then: `sudo apt install docker docker-compose -y`
-5. Clone this repository: sudo git clone https://github.com/ncp-ph/ec2dhis2docker.git
+5. Clone this repository: `sudo git clone https://github.com/ncp-ph/ec2dhis2docker.git`
-6. Go to the directory: cd ec2dhis2docker
+6. Go to the directory: `cd ec2dhis2docker`
-7. Then execute: sudo docker-compose up -d (for dhis-core version: sudo docker-compose -f dhis2-core.yml up -d)
+7. Then execute: `sudo docker-compose up -d` (for dhis-core version: `sudo docker-compose -f dhis2-core.yml up -d`)
-8. Wait until containers are up (takes < 5 minutes for dhis-web and >10 minutes for dhis-core on a t2.micro, if you want to see what's going on the background, you can use the following command: docker logs -f dhis2)
+8. Wait until containers are up (takes < 5 minutes for dhis-web and >10 minutes for dhis-core on a t2.micro, if you want to see what's going on the background, you can use the following command: `docker logs -f dhis2`)
 9. Go to http://ec2-endpoint_or_ip_address_here and login with these credentials: admin/district

 Important Notes:<br>